qurator-spk/eynollah/docs/train.md

 }
 ```

-This implies that the artificial class label, denoted by 7, will be present on PNG files and will only be added to the
+This implies that the artificial class label (denoted by 7) will be present in the generated PNG files
-elements labeled as "paragraph," "header," "heading," and "marginalia."
+and will only be added around segments labeled `paragraph`, `header`, `heading` or `marginalia`.
+(This

-For "textline", "word", and "glyph", the artificial class on the boundaries will be activated only if the
+class will be handled specially during decoding at inference, and not show up in final results.)

-"artificial_class_label" key is specified in the config file.
-Its value should be set as 2 since these elements
+For `printspace`, `textline`, `word`, and `glyph` segmentation use-cases, there is no `artificial_class_on_boundary` key,
-represent binary cases.
-For example, if the background and textline are denoted as 0 and 1 respectively, then the
+but `artificial_class_label` is available.
+If specified in the config file, then its value should be set at 2, because
-artificial class should be assigned the value 2.
-The example JSON config file should look like this for "textline" use
+these elements represent binary classification problems (with background represented as 0, and segments as 1, respectively).

-case:
+For example, the JSON config for textline detection could look as follows:

 ```yaml
 {